saaniaki/eloki/README.md

 String chromeDriverPath;    // Path of the Chrome Web Driver on the system, default: <empty>
 ```

-Before running eLoki, make sure that you have set the `target` and `GAToken` correctly.
+Before running eLoki, make sure you have set the `target` and `GAToken` correctly.

 After instantiating a `eLoki` instance, you can pass it to a `Thread` object and start the thread
 (you can take a look at the Main class as an example of the following):